By the end of this two-day training course, attendees will understand:

 This workshop takes a very hands-on approach to learning, and we’ll spend much more time doing than listening to lectures.
 Over the course of two days, we’ll actually design a system that can handle incremental development, and then evolve it incrementally.
 We’ll learn how to start with a real world problem provided by either you or your classmates, and we’ll end up with a domain-based architecture that can grow as the system grows.

 Get the Platinum pass or the Training pass to add this course to your package.
-Best Price ends 20 July.
+Early Price ends 7 September.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?